varmaprr/spark/README.md

 mvn install
 ```

-Steps to setup run in intellij
+Steps to setup and run spark-batch in intellij

 ## Running in local